SF-LivingWageCoalition/sflivingwages-mobile-app/App/api/auth/README.md

 EXPO_PUBLIC_CONSUMER_SECRET=<wc_consumer_secret>
 EXPO_PUBLIC_FETCH_TIMEOUT_MS=10000
 ```

-Security note: sanitize PII before sending any payloads to telemetry.

 Note: these EXPO_PUBLIC environment variables are now read and exported from `App/api/auth/config.ts` and consumed by the auth client and helpers (for example `BASE_URL`, `JWT_ROUTE`, `JWT_AUTH_KEY`, `FETCH_TIMEOUT_MS`, and `base64Credentials`).
 Centralizing config in `config.ts` reduces duplication, guarantees consistent runtime behavior (for example `base64Credentials` safely returns `undefined` when keys are missing), and makes it easier to stub or mock values when debugging or writing unit tests.